Go to content

 • Get social: You can also link to any of your brand’s related social media channels.
 This allows customers to connect with your business at other touchpoints like Instagram, LinkedIn, Facebook, etc.

-• Automate: Automating this process can save your team a lot of time.
+• Automate: Creating a hands off onboarding flow can save your team members a lot of time.
 It also ensures that every single new subscriber receives the welcome email and none of them slip through the cracks.

 Step #2: Greeting message